Azure/azure-storage-azcopy/MigrationGuideV8toV10.md

 ### Azure Active Directory (Azure AD)

-AzCopy caches you're encrypted login information by using the built-in mechanisms of the operating system.

-Use the same command for both v8 and v10.
+Provide your credentials by using the same command for both v8 and v10.

 ```azcopy
 azcopy login
 ```

+AzCopy encrypts and caches your credentials by using the built-in mechanisms of the operating system.

 ### Shared Access Signature (SAS)